Sign Up

 When comparing identity and access management tools, these capabilities separate enterprise-grade solutions from basic offerings:

-Service accounts and API keys need governance too:
+Service accounts and API keys need governance too: secrets rotation automation, service account ownership tracking, API key lifecycle management, and machine identity certification.

 The convergence of IAM and SaaS management is critical.
 Understanding how CloudNuro reduces your SaaS security and license bloat on Okta shows why unified visibility matters.